Lexical convergence and collective identities on Facebook: Introduction

-During a conversation, the fundamental site of language use, it is known that people achieve shared conceptualizations based on their past references to the same objects \cite{Carroll1980,Clark1986}.
-With repeated references to objects, they tend to reuse the same terms as they coordinate their perspectives, a phenomenon called lexical convergence \cite{Garrod1987}.
+In this work we investigate more important analogies between the two communities with regard to the lexical behavior of their own users during written conversation.
+Conversations are coordinated interactions where speakers variably lead, follow, and echo each other as they exchange ideas \cite{Carroll1980,Clark1986}.
+With repeated references to objects, speakers tend to reuse the same terms as they coordinate their perspectives, a phenomenon called lexical convergence \cite{Garrod1987}.
 This process limits and systematizes lexical variability \cite{Brennan1996} in spite of the potential for enormous variations in people's lexical choices in dialog, dubbed the vocabulary problem \cite{Furnas1984,Furnas1987}.
 By reflecting conceptual coordination in dialogue \cite{Clark1986,Garrod1987}, lexical choices give important insight not only about individual processes of language use, but also about distributed ones (i.e. the use of language of a social group).

 Like other kinds of social media sites, Facebook posts have options that allow members of the site to respond to them by creating a comment.
 As an interactive context, Facebook comment threads are polylogal, where a comment can respond either to a post or to another comment in a thread.
 Namely, comments represent the way in which collective debates take form around the topic promoted by posts, and from which collective identities can emerge.
 Far from promoting shared interests between the co-commenters, Facebook pages could be co-opted as contexts in which rapport-threatening disagreements take place.
 The collective identities utilized by users who comment on these pages are therefore an important resource that might reinforce a single, shared social identity that is in line with the stated focus of the page, or that might differentiate one commenter from another.
 In the mediated context of interaction represented by the comment thread, the options for representing the commenters' collective identities are construed through the lexico-grammatical choices made by users when they are writing a comment \cite{Page2018}.